top of page

 Besides providing language assistance, interpreters are also integral to intercultural communication.
 Having an interpreter who understands both American and Cora cultures can help make communication smoother and less stressful for both sides.

-The relatively small population of Cora speakers in both the U.S. and Mexico naturally limits the available pool of potential interpreters.
-Moreover, Cora is traditionally an oral language, as such few resources exist for interpreter training.
+Finding qualified Cora interpreters in the U.S. tends to be difficult.
+The language includes six distinct variants that vary widely, making it challenging to find interpreters fluent in the specific one needed for a given situation.
+Their relatively small population of Cora speakers in both the U.S. and Mexico naturally limits the available pool of potential interpreters.
+Moreover, Cora is traditionally an oral language; as such, few resources exist for interpreter training.
 This lack of training is another obstacle, as formal training is necessary to interpret in specialized fields like healthcare and law.

 This language disparity restricts Cora speakers' access to healthcare, legal aid, and social services.
 Without language services, they are at risk of misdiagnoses, unfair asylum decisions, and unjust deportations.
 Cora speakers need access to qualified interpreters to have a clear understanding of their circumstances and exercise their fundamental right to language access in the U.S.